Last week I set out to see if I could make homemade rice crackers, and it turns out I totally can!

 Are Rice Crackers Ok For Babies?

 My Chickpea and Oat crackers are really popular and very tasty for kids or adults, the video for the chickpea crackers are just below.
-I also have a great collection of kid-friendly cracker recipes you might want to check out.

 - 2.5 cups cooked sushi rice